aosabook/500lines/dagoba/dagoba.markdown

  .filter(function(asgardian) { return asgardian.weight > asgardian.height })
  .run()
 ```

-[footnote: Depending on the density of Asgardian flesh this may return many results, or possibly just Volstagg [footnote: Provided we're allowing Shakespeare by way of Jack Kirby into our pantheon.].]

 If we wanted to know which of Thor's siblings survive Ragnarök we can pass filter an object: